function61/eventhorizon/docs/architecture/pusher-wire-protocol.md

 that were behind.
 The app scans all those events it sees, even if the very first event indicates a behind cursor.

-Pusher now starts workers for each streams that are behind for the, and starts pushing those streams' updates.
+Pusher now starts workers for each streams that are behind for the app, and starts pushing those streams' updates.

 Pusher periodically tries to re-push the subscription stream, and when the app